 If you aren’t familiar with Aaron Sorkin’s work, he’s the writer behind classics such as A Few Good Men, the West Wing, and the Social Network (to name a few).

-My Review of the MasterClass
+My Review of Aaron Sorkin’s MasterClass on Screenwriting

 I didn’t know what to expect when I opened the first lesson but like Shonda Rhimes (whose class on writing for television I took right before it), I was not disappointed.
 He offered a lot of useful insight into his process.
 He sprinkled it with wisdom that soothed a lot of my anxieties around the craft.
 (When someone as experienced as Aaron Sorkin experiences all of the same insecurities and struggles that the rest of plebian writers face, it’s incredibly comforting.
 It’s also a permission slip to keep going because despite of those challenges you are, in fact, a writer and can still manage to produce great work in spite of them.)
 He was refreshingly genuine and relatable.
 Even though he’s one of the most brilliant storytellers in history, he was endearingly self-deprecating throughout the class.
 His honesty about his anxieties and self-doubt around his own work made his lessons that much more relatable.

 Overall, I loved this class.
 He went over a lot of the basics but I still managed to pick up some gems in those lessons, too.
 I’ve found that every writer has a fresh perspective to offer on basic topics.
 More often than not, you’ll be able to find something in their unique outlook that strikes a chord with you.